 Our first contribution is theoretical.
 Specifically, we provide a model where agents can avoid taxes, and where the incentives depend on the tax enforcement process (detection and fines), intrinsic motivation, and a desire to acquire a pro-social reputation.
 The latter creates social interactions yielding a micro-foundation for the importance of social norms in this context.
-We use this model to study the equilibrium dynamics of norms and tax evasion.
-Specifically, derive the equilibrium responses of tax compliance to a temporary shocks to intrinsic motivation, as well as a permanent shock to tax enforcement.
+We use this model to study the equilibrium dynamics of norms and tax evasion, following temporary shocks to intrinsic motivation and permanent shocks to tax enforcement.
 While the model may be interesting in its own right, its main role in the paper is to set the stage for the empirical analysis.

 Our second contribution is empirical.
 Specifically, we exploit two kinds of natural experiments in the United Kingdom.
 The first derives from a reform by Margaret Thatcher's government in the early 1990s, when the long-standing system of property taxation for local governments (councils) based on property values (a system called rates) was replaced by a poll tax levied on an equal basis for all citizens of voting age.
-The new tax was deemed unfair, triggered mass evasion, and lead to a U-turn which restored a property-based tax (the council tax) only three years later.
-The breakdown in compliance was heterogeneous across councils and can be thought of as an array of council-specific temporary shocks to the intrinsic motivation to comply with taxes, similar to those in our model.
+The new tax was deemed deeply unfair, triggered mass evasion, and lead to a U-turn which restored a property-based tax (the council tax) only three years later.
+The breakdown in compliance was heterogeneous across councils and can be thought of as an array of council-specific temporary shocks to the intrinsic motivation to comply with taxes.
+In our modelling framework, these temporary shocks trigger norm-based dynamics.
 The second set of natural experiments exploits narrow election victories in non-synchronous council elections in the period following the poll tax.
-Because shifts in and out of single-party majority are systematically associated with higher tax enforcement and lower tax evasion, they correspond to council-specific permanent shocks to tax enforcement in the model.
+We show that shifts in and out of single-party majority are systematically associated with higher tax enforcement and lower tax evasion.
+These changes correspond to council-specific permanent shocks to tax enforcement in our model.